Apply for Summer 2025

 - Translation of research into policy impact, industry engagement, and social action

-The program is open to Boston University graduate students from all Schools and Colleges.
-First-year master’s and early- to mid-stage doctoral students are especially encouraged to apply (students completing degrees in May 2024 are not eligible).
+The program is open to Boston University full-time graduate students from all Schools and Colleges.
+First-year master’s and early- to mid-stage doctoral students are especially encouraged to apply (students completing degrees in May 2025 are not eligible).
 Previous IGS Summer Fellows are not eligible to apply.
 Research proposals that link directly to the student’s own and/or BU faculty’s ongoing research are eligible, as are new projects aligned with ongoing IGS research areas.
+Projects must be closely supervised by a BU faculty member, typically your faculty advisor.

 In addition to students’ own research proposals, we encourage applications in the following areas that align with existing IGS projects: